 Patrick Raveau

-In the fourteenth century, a monk discovers a manuscript with blank pages in his abbey's library and decides to recount the history of his community.
-Seven centuries later, a young man comes across the same work, only the first few pages of which have been blackened by the clergyman.
-From this will be born a long correspondence nourished by reflections and questions between the two men.
-A correspondence whose risk is great since the monk risks being condemned to the stake by the tribunal of the Holy Inquisition if ever a malicious eye discovers the secret activity in which he is engaged.
+In the fourteenth century, a monk discovers a blank manuscript in his abbey's library and decides to write down the history of his community.
+Seven centuries later, a young man stumbles upon the same book, only the first few pages of which have been filled with writing by the cleric.
+From this encounter blossoms a long correspondence, rich in reflections and questions, between the two men.
+This correspondence is fraught with risk, as the monk faces being burned at the stake by the Holy Inquisition should a malicious eye discover his secret activity.
 But what will become of the mysterious book?
-In this short, profoundly humanist novel, philosophy and fantasy are intertwined around the very notion of time.
-Order Press release
+In this short, profoundly humanist novel, philosophy and fantasy intertwine around the very notion of time.
+Order Press Release